fico-ita/po_245_2023_T3/docs/reference.md

 This part of the project documentation focuses on an **information-oriented** approach.
-Use it as a reference for the technical implementation of the `calculator` project code.
+Use it as a reference for the technical implementation of the methods project code.

+# FICO methods

+## Triple barrier methods

+::: fico.triplebarriers

+## Chronological Sampling methods

+::: fico.chronologicalsampling

-## Calculations
+## Technical Indicators methods

-::: fico.calculations
+::: fico.technicalindicators